Skip to main content

 Source

-Historical Significance (ASSITEJ): Since ASSITEJ was established almost 60 years ago, we have considered countries with a range of the year of establishment of national centres and historical significance with regards to their involvement with ASSITEJ International such as those that have hosted formative meetings, congresses, artistic gatherings and Next Generation residencies.
-Past involvement with ASSITEJ, supporting young professionals and the strength of members of national centres help to track the TYA landscape in the country.
+Historical Significance (ASSITEJ): Since ASSITEJ International was established almost 60 years ago, we have considered countries whose National Centres have historical significance regarding their involvement with the association (such as hosting formative meetings, World Congresses, Artistic Gatherings, and ‘Next Generation’ residencies.
+Past involvement with ASSITEJ, supporting young professionals, and the strength of members of National Centres, help to track the TYA landscape in the country.

 Practical Considerations: We will take into account practical considerations such as research resources, logistical feasibility, and access to data.

-Availability of research partners or collaborators in the chosen countries to facilitate data collection and interpretation including members of the current ASSITEJ International Executive Committee and volunteers who have signed up to support the process.
+Availability of research partners or collaborators in the chosen countries to facilitate data collection and interpretation, including members of the current ASSITEJ International Executive Committee and volunteers who have signed up to support the process.

 Objectives

-Our objectives are threefold.
+Our objectives are threefold:

 Timeline